-As soon as Capcom announced that they would be celebrating the 10-year anniversary of Dragon’s Dogma, fans immediately predicted the announcement of a sequel.
-After all, why else would they celebrate an anniversary for a franchise they had no intention of continuing?
+As soon as Capcom announced that it would be celebrating the 10-year anniversary of Dragon’s Dogma, fans immediately predicted the announcement of a sequel.
+After all, why else would Capcom celebrate an anniversary for a franchise it had no intention of continuing?
 As it turns out, we were all correct.
 Dragon’s Dogma 2 is finally being worked on.
 The excitement of this announcement has spilled out beyond the fans of the original, leading many to wonder why they should be excited about this sequel.
 For all that and more, here’s everything we know about Dragon’s Dogma 2.

-Dragon’s Dogma 2 doesn’t technically even have a trailer yet.
-Its reveal came during a special 10th-anniversary video for the first game hosted by Itsuno.
-In the video, he expresses his gratitude to all the fans and goes on to share some details about how that original title was made.
+Dragon’s Dogma 2’s reveal came during a special 10th-anniversary video for the first game hosted by Itsuno.
+In the video, he expresses his gratitude to all the fans and shares details about how that original title was made.

 You can check out the video yourself, but it is almost a short history of Itsuno’s career and inspirations.
 It is all very interesting but not exactly related to Dragon’s Dogma 2.

-The very end of the video, however, is where they make their important announcement of Dragon’s Dogma 2 by unveiling T-shirts with the game’s logo.
+The very end of the video, however, is where they make their important unveiling of Dragon’s Dogma 2 via T-shirts with the game’s logo.
 Itsuno says he’s “Sorry to keep you waiting.
 Dragon’s Dogma 2 is currently in development!”

 While this seems strange, it isn’t the first time Capcom has revealed a game this way.
 Resident Evil 2: Remake was also initially revealed via a T-shirt, so perhaps this is a new marketing tactic for the company.